 The annual volume for this type of request is very low — in any given year there has typically been only a single digit number of completed requests.
 This infrequency, paired with the high variability of processing times for individual requests, means the monthly averaged metric of staff processing time is not adequate to inform customers about what to expect in terms of request processing times and how they can contribute to faster and successful processing of the request.

-The CSC and PTI have previously discussed changing this SLA to be measured differently.
+The CSC and PTI have previously discussed how to improve the measurement of this SLA to be measured differently.
 Some of the ideas discussed have been to increase the overall target from 60 days to 90 days, measure the data annually instead of monthly due to low volume, or measure performance based on a rolling basis for a longer period such as the last year.
 After discussing the pros and cons of each, the CSC and PTI determined that perhaps identifying new SLAs that measure these transactions in a totally different manner is necessary.

 Synopsis of the Request for New SLAs